 He got out his Bowie knife and waited.
 When the turian was around the corner, Ethan threw him against the adjacent wall.
 A struggle ensued as he thrust his knife at the turian.
 The turian attempted to push the knife away from his neck and dropped his gun.
 Ethan dazed the turian with a head-butt and stabbed him in the neck, dropping him.

 More gunshots went off behind him.
-He turned and saw the hooded man shooting back at their attackers with his pistol.
+He turned to the hooded man shooting back at their attackers with a pistol.
 "Hey!" the hooded man shouted.
 "Get over here unless you want to get shot!"

 Ethan nodded, hearing the man loud and clear.
 As he looked around for another weapon, he found a rifle attached to the turian's back.
 He snatched it off and found it forming in his hands, adjusting to his size.
 As he inspected it, he found it was blocky, its barrel triangular.
 He smirked, finding it convenient somehow.